ScarletGuo/HCI-CommandCenter/README.md

 ## First Stage: Find what is in place

-* kinect interface: Wisc-HCI/ConfusionDetectTask/interface.py
+* Kinect interface: Wisc-HCI/ConfusionDetectTask/interface.py

 ## Second Stage: Implement each terminal
 * kinect
 * ROS
-* eye-tracker
+* Eye-tracker
-* ...
+* System Dialogue

 ## Third Stage: GUI

 ## Forth Stage: Collaborating with other groups
 * Add other groups' functions to our code
+* For ROS group:
+* Check if the file used to output exists
+* If not, output file with specific command strings
+* If yes, output busy message to GUI